lepagea01/TrainingPlan/README.md

    The first command makes sure all dependencies and tools of the TrainingPlan.WebApi project are restored while the second will create the sole database for the sample.

-3. Run the sample; the first time you run it, it will seed the database with demo data.
+3. Run the TrainingPlan.WebApi sample; the first the first time you run it, it will seed the database with demo data.

+4. Test it with typical API development tools (e.g. [Postman](https://www.getpostman.com/)); optionally, test it by also running the TrainingPlan.WebMvc sample.